What cyst ICD codes can I use?

 Are these cyst ICD codes billable?

 Yes.
-All the aforementioned cyst-related ICD-10 codes are valid and billable.
+All the aforementioned cyst-related ICD-10-CM codes are valid and billable.
+However, for optimal reimbursement, always code to the highest level of specificity documented in the medical record.

 - Cysts are closed sac-like structures that can be filled with fluid, pus, or other materials.

-- They may develop on any part of the body, appearing in sizes that range from microscopic to large structures that can displace internal organs.
+- They may develop on any part of the body, from the skin and subcutaneous tissue to internal organs, appearing as a mass that ranges from microscopic to large structures that can displace organs.

 - Depending on their location and size, some cysts may remain asymptomatic, while others can cause noticeable symptoms.